CE-Programming/toolchain/docs/static/getting-started.rst

 * **autotest.json**

-  * This file can be loaded into `CEmu <https://ce-programming.github.io/CEmu>`_'s Autotester to verify the program's correctness.
+  * This file can be loaded into `CEmu's Autotester <https://ce-programming.github.io/CEmu>`_ to test and validate the program.
-  * It is not required, but it useful for creating testable code.
+  * This feature is not required, but can be useful for creating testable code coverage.